 Please read through the program description and click the link at the bottom of the page if you are interested.

 What is expected of Lead Artists?

-- Attendance of mandatory quarterly community days (See timeline below)
+- Attendance of mandatory quarterly community days (four times a year)

-- Attendance of at least 3 additional Co-op meetings (These are hosted once per month.
-See timeline below)
+- Attendance of at least 3 additional Co-op meetings (These are hosted once per month)

 - Quarterly report submissions on the status of volunteer work

-- Midterm assessment meeting with a staff member in the summer of 2020
+- Quarterly assessment meeting with a staff member

 What do Lead Artists receive?